Laura Smith

 M’Liss is passionate about promoting a healthy, thriving Snoqualmie Valley community.
 Currently residing in Carnation, the Moon family, when not learning and working are often found out walking, hiking and enjoying nature.

-I am very excited to join the Empower Youth Network team as a Family Connection Coordinator for Snoqualmie Valley School District and Riverview School District.
+Yareli Ruiz is elated to be a part of the Empower Youth Network team as a Family Connection Coordinator for Snoqualmie Valley School District and Riverview School District.

-I am originally from Mexico City and moved to the United States at age 12.
-My immigrant background has motivated me to help limited resources and language barrier families throughout the community.
-I have been involved in Youth programs for 15 years from Spanish teaching, tutoring and after school programs.
-I hold a very extensive knowledge on Child Development and educational background.
-With my abilities, willingness and personal experiences my goal is to reach and connect with English learner families and youth to provide support and information of resources around our community.
-I am passionate on youth success, I believe that everyone deserves to be treated equally and with respect.
-I enjoy my free time hiking, biking with my family and friends.
-I also love listening to music, dancing and gardening.
+She is originally from Mexico City and moved to the United States at age 12.
+Her immigrant background has motivated her to help limited resource and language barrier families throughout the community.
+She has been involved in youth programs for 15 years from Spanish teaching, to tutoring, to after school programs.
+She holds a very extensive knowledge on child development through her educational background.
+With her abilities, willingness and personal experiences Yareli’s goal is to reach and connect with English learner families and youth to provide support and information of resources around our community.
+She is passionate about youth success, and believes that everyone deserves to be treated equally and with respect.
+In Yareli’s free time she enjoys hiking, biking with my family and friends, listening to music, dancing and gardening.

-Sara Tarp is the Prevention Coordinator for Empower Youth Network.
+Sara Tarp is the Prevention Program Manager for Empower Youth Network.
 Sara is excited to work with the Youth Suicide Prevention program and Youth Engagement.

 Sara has her Bachelor of Science in Psychology and Human Development from Washington State University and is also a licensed Substance Use Disorder Professional.
 Sara has worked with adults and adolescents since her graduation.
 She has worked in many roles including inpatient treatment working in family programs, outpatient counseling, prevention/intervention, and development and outreach.
 Her passion for prevention work and helping youth and parents started from her own childhood and is growing every day.